usdot-jpo-ode/jpo-ode/README.md

 # Confluent Cloud Integration

-Rather than using a local kafka instance, the ACM can utilize an instance of kafka hosted by Confluent Cloud via SASL.
+Rather than using a local kafka instance, the ODE can utilize an instance of kafka hosted by Confluent Cloud via SASL.